shinsa82/pycheck/docs/quickstart.md

 ## Example codes

 See and execute [test_main.py](../test/test_main.py).
-If you want to run the specific testcase, specify its name pattern by `-k` option:
+If you want to run a specific testcase, specify its name pattern by `-k` option:

 ```bash
 pytest test/test_main.py [-k func_5]